Best Vanguard ETFs UK to Watch

 Looking further afield, the ETF has managed average annualized gains of over 5% per year.
 Although you will be gaining access to otherwise difficult-to-reach markets – the annual expense ratio on the Vanguard FTSE All-World ex-US ETF is just 0.08% – which amounts to £8 per for £10,000 invested.

-Let’s be clear – this Vanguard ETF is not an investment aimed at outperforming the market.
+This Vanguard ETF is not an investment aimed at outperforming the market.
 On the contrary, the Vanguard Short-Term Bond ETF is aimed at hedging against the wider stock markets.
-That is to say, during times of economic uncertainties, this ETF allows you to hedge your capital into a super low-risk marketplace.

 With a Vanguard risk rating of 1/5 (lowest risk possible), this ETF consists of short-term bonds of the highest quality.
 Think along the lines of US government bonds, high-grade corporate bonds, dollar-backed bonds.
 As short-term bonds, none of the instruments in this ETF have a maturity date of more than 1-5 years.